ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 This date type indicates the week of the year regardless of day of the week.
 The first week begins with the 1st of January distinguished by a 7-days unit (1st to 53th week).

-This element cannot be used within the TO_DATE funcion.
+This element cannot be used within the TO_DATE function.

 ###### Example